 Preparing for your wedding day (and night) is an exciting, but sometimes stressful time.
 Many young women who aren’t yet sexually active have questions about what to expect after they tie the knot.

-What is a Premarital Exam?
+What is a premarital consultation?

-A premarital exam is an opportunity to build a relationship with your provider before you become sexually active.
+A premarital consultation is an opportunity to build a relationship with your provider before you become sexually active.
 The appointment usually includes a basic gynecological exam and an opportunity to discuss your questions or concerns.

 If you don’t want to get pregnant right away, you’ll want to discuss birth control options with your healthcare provider.
 There are many options such as birth control pills, an implant, or an IUD.
 Keep in mind that many types of birth control don’t protect you from sexually transmitted infections.